Interior Eigensolver Based on Rational Filter with Composite rule: Asymptotically optimal contour discretization

-The infimum of $I$ is taken when $|z|=a$ and the supremum of $O$ is taken when $|z|=b$.
+The infimum of $\calI$ is taken when $|z|=a$ and the supremum of $\calO$ is taken when $|z|=b$.
 Then the infimum of the ratio is $\big(\frac{a}{b}\big)^k$. \end{proof}

-\Cref{thm:Zolotarev1} gives the optimal rational function in solving \cref{eq:infratio}.
+\Cref{thm: Zolotarev1} gives the optimal rational function in solving \cref{eq: Zolo3rd}.
 The rational function $z^{-k}$ therein combined with subspace iteration corresponds to the well-known inverse power method.
-Further, from \cref{thm:Zolotarev1}, the radius of $\calD$ or the diameter of the annulus is not included in the optimal rational function.
-Hence, we conclude that, in the sense of convergence rate, the optimal interior eigensolver is the inverse power method if we assume the center of the desired region $\calD$ is explicitly known.
+Further, the radius of $\calD$ or the diameter of the annulus is not included in the optimal rational function.
+Hence, we conclude that, in the sense of convergence rate of subspace iteration, the optimal interior eigensolver is the inverse power method, assuming the center of the desired region $\calD$ is explicitly known.

-While the optimal rational function $z^{-k}$ only has a pole at the origin and could not be written in a sum of low-order rational functions form~\cref{eq:discretizedCI}.
+While the optimal rational function $z^{-k}$ only has one pole and could not be written as a sum of low-order rational functions form~\cref{eq: discretizedCI}.
 The inverse power method then has to be executed sequentially and could not benefit from the parallelization of distinct poles.
-In the following, we argue that, although the trapezoidal quadrature of contour integral is not the optimal rational function, it achieves asymptotic optimality in the sense that the ratio $\frakR$ of $R_k(z)$ decays at the same rate as that of the optimal rational function up to a constant pre-factor of 2.
+In the following, we argue that, although the trapezoidal quadrature of contour integral is not the optimal rational function, it achieves asymptotic optimality.

-We now consider that the contour is the boundary of $I$ and the trapezoidal quadrature with $k$ points is adopted.
-By \cref{lem:compact}, the discretization can be written as
+We consider that the contour is the boundary of $\calI$.
+By \cref{lem: compact}, the discretization can be rewritten as